Are you headed to Venice for a few days and want to do some exploring outside of the main city?

 The second option would be to join a group guided tour that will take you on one of their boats.

-The upside for this is that all logistics will be taken care of and you will easily be able to get from one place to the next (as well as the tours being pretty reasonably priced).
+The upside for this is that all logistics will be taken care of and you will easily be able to get from one place to the next.
+In addition, the tours are pretty reasonably priced for what you get.

 The downside is that you will be on a schedule so if you want to spend more time in a certain place, you will not be able to.